Segmented strings and holography: Correspondence in even dimensions

 where on the right hand side we have an ordinary scalar product of two vectors in ${\mathbb R}^{d-1}$.
 Expressing $t-t_0$ from this equation and using it in Eq.(\ref{detailedform}) gives

 Notice that there is a gauge degree of freedom given by rescalings of the form

 These new null vectors define the same null cones $U\cdot X=0$ and $V\cdot X=0$ hence the same minimal surface.

 Similarly to the $d=3$ case one can determine the area of a spherical $AdS_{d+1}$ minimal surface determined by the equations \eqref{cones_higher1} and \eqref{cones_higher2}.
-The result is known from the literature \cite{RT2}, however a detailed calculation is found in Appendix B. To summarize the derivation, after some algebraic manipulation and reparametrization of the minimal surface the area can be determined via evaluating the following integral
+The result is well-known from the literature\cite{Towards,RT2}, however for the convenience of the reader a calculation is presented in Appendix B. To summarize the derivation, after some algebraic manipulation and reparametrization of the minimal surface the area can be determined via evaluating the following integral

-Where we have introduced again a $z>\delta$, $\delta\gg r$ cutoff and as before:
+Where we have introduced again a $z>\delta$, $\delta\gg r$ cutoff and as before